 Baden has produced a disproportionate share of Germany's Michelin-starred restaurants relative to its population.
 The Black Forest and its foothills generate ingredients that travel only a short distance to reach serious kitchens: game from the forest interior, freshwater fish from cold streams, stone fruit from the Rhine plain orchards, and some of the country's warmest and most expressive wines from the Kaiserstuhl and Ortenau.
 The surrounding terroir, in other words, gives a kitchen like Adler's a strong hand to play.

-Get Exclusive Access →Holding the Star Across Two Consecutive Years
+Holding the Star Across Two Consecutive Years

 Michelin awarded Adler its first star in 2024 and retained it in 2025.
+Adler holds one Michelin star.
 A second consecutive award matters more than a single one: it signals that the kitchen is consistent rather than fortunate, and that inspectors returning to the same table found a reliable standard rather than a one-season performance.
 In southwest Germany's Michelin field, where Schwarzwaldstube in Baiersbronn holds three stars and anchors the region's prestige ceiling, a one-star address at the €€€ price point occupies a different but clearly defined position: accessible fine dining, with the inspectors' quality threshold already cleared.

 Chef Youssef Marzouk leads the kitchen.
 Within Germany's starred tier, that name places Adler in a broader pattern of internationally trained or internationally named chefs who have brought French and Mediterranean influence to mid-sized German cities, finding a receptive audience outside the main metropolitan centres.
 Comparable trajectories can be seen at JAN in Munich and, at a different scale, at Victor's Fine Dining by Christian Bau in Perl, where French classicism has been filtered through a German regional context to produce something specific to its location.
 The common thread is that French technique, when applied with local ingredient discipline, tends to produce results that are both legible to international diners and rooted enough to feel distinct from a generic Parisian template.